Arabs: Language

-As an ethnolinguistic group, one unifying characteristic of Arabs is the common language of Arabic, which is a Semitic language of the Afro-Asiatic Family.
+Arabic is a Semitic language of the Afro-Asiatic family.
 The first evidence for the emergence of the language appears in military accounts from 853 BCE.
 Today it has developed widely used as a lingua franca for more than 500 million people.
 It is also a liturgical language for 1.7 billion Muslims.
 Arabic is one of six official languages of the United Nations, and is revered in Islam as the language of the Quran.

 Arabic has two main registers.
 Classical Arabic is the form of the Arabic language used in literary texts from Umayyad and Abbasid times (7th to 9th centuries).
 It is based on the medieval dialects of Arab tribes.
 Modern Standard Arabic (MSA) is the direct descendant used today throughout the Arab world in writing and in formal speaking, for example, prepared speeches, some radio broadcasts, and non-entertainment content, while the lexis and stylistics of Modern Standard Arabic are different from Classical Arabic.
 There are also various regional dialects of colloquial spoken Arabic that both vary greatly from both each other and from the formal written and spoken forms of Arabic.

 Mythology

 Arabic mythology comprises the ancient beliefs of the Arabs.
 Prior to Islam the Kaaba of Mecca was covered in symbols representing the myriad demons, djinn, demigods, or simply tribal gods and other assorted deities which represented the polytheistic culture of pre-Islamic.
 It has been inferred from this plurality an exceptionally broad context in which mythology could flourish.

 The most popular beasts and demons of Arabian mythology are Bahamut, Dandan, Falak, Ghoul, Hinn, Jinn, Karkadann, Marid, Nasnas, Qareen, Roc, Shadhavar, Werehyena and other assorted creatures which represented the profoundly polytheistic environment of pre-Islamic.

 The most prominent symbol of Arabian mythology is the Jinn or genie.
 Jinns are supernatural beings that can be good or evil.
 They are not purely spiritual, but are also physical in nature, being able to interact in a tactile manner with people and objects and likewise be acted upon.
 The jinn, humans, and angels make up the known sapient creations of God.

 Ghouls also feature in the mythology as a monster or evil spirit associated with graveyards and consuming human flesh.
 In Arabic folklore, ghouls belonged to a diabolic class of jinn and were said to be the offspring of Iblīs, the prince of darkness in Islam.
 They were capable of constantly changing form, but always retained donkey's hooves.